 Torn membrane: Until you get your next unit or have a factory repair, use strong single-sided adhesive tape to bind the two sides of the tear together and prevent it from spreading and becoming a split-in-two unit.

-Distressed human hair: If you have been a bit careless with harsh shampoo, sunshine, chlorinated swimming pools or general abrasion and your hair feels dry and rough, use a keratin conditioning treatment and hot water to deeply moisturize the hair and then cold rinse it to close the cuticle layer back down.
+Distressed human hair: If you have been a bit careless with harsh shampoo, sunshine, chlorinated swimming pools or general abrasion and your hair feels dry and rough, use a keratin or silicone conditioning treatment and hot water to deeply moisturize the hair and then cold rinse it to close the cuticle layer back down.
 This will smooth it out until you can get your next new unit into service.